aegiszzz/ays/STORAGE_SYSTEM_README.md

 -- Users can only view/modify their own storage
 CREATE POLICY "Users can view own storage account"
   ON storage_account FOR SELECT
   TO authenticated
   USING (auth.uid() = user_id);

+-- Users can only view their own ledger entries
+CREATE POLICY "Users can view own ledger entries"
+  ON storage_ledger FOR SELECT
+  TO authenticated
+  USING (auth.uid() = user_id);